joseasv/reactivejugchallenge/README.md

 1. Clone the repo
 2. Run `npm install`
-3. Run `npm run dev` to test with the dev server Optional 4.
-Run `npm run build` to create a production build in the dist folder
+3. Run `npm run dev` to test with the dev server
+4. (Optional) Run `npm run build` to create a production build in the dist folder

 ## Application description